 Another crucial way in which landlords, or agents on their behalf, must keep tenants safe is by ensuring electrical safety standards are adhered to in their rental properties.

-New regulations, introduced in June 2020 for new tenancies, require landlords to have the electrical installations in their properties inspected and tested by a person who is qualified and competent, at an interval of at least every five years.
+New regulations, introduced in June 2020 for new tenancies, require landlords to have the electrical installations in their properties inspected and tested by a qualified electrician at an interval of at least every five years.

 Landlords must also provide a copy of the electrical safety report to their tenants, and to their local authority if requested.